ros-kamach/azure_openshift-origin_deploymen/README.md

-# azure_openshift-origin_deploymen

-# Prometheus and Grafana for OpenShift
+# OpenShift Origin Deployment Template for Azure

 This repository contains components for Deploy Openshift-Origin on Azure cluster.